Cost to Elevate a House: 2026 Home Elevation Guide

 | Complete turnkey (new foundation) | $60–$90 | $80,000–$150,000+ |

 A lift-only price assumes you coordinate the supporting trades (utility disconnects, a new foundation, re-connection) yourself or through separate contracts.
 A turnkey price folds all of that into one number.
 When you compare bids, the single most important question is which of these scopes the quote actually covers, because two "elevation" quotes can describe very different amounts of work.
+If you are still working out who to ask, our verified house-lifting contractor directory lists the firms that do this work by region, each one checked against two independent sources, with state licences and structural-mover association membership recorded where they exist.

 Does foundation type change the cost?